Content from Introduction to OpenRefine

 Key Points

-• You can import data from different different formats in OpenRefine
+• You can import data from different sources and in different formats into OpenRefine

 Content from Exploring Data